Henna Virkkunen

-Henna Maria Virkkunen (/fi/; born 4 June 1972) is a Finnish politician who serves as Executive Vice-President of the European Commission for Technological Sovereignty, Security and Democracy, and European Commissioner for Digital and Frontier Technologies in the von der Leyen II Commission since December 2024.
+Henna Maria Virkkunen (Note: /fi/) (born 4 June 1972) is a Finnish politician who serves as Executive Vice-President of the European Commission for Technological Sovereignty, Security and Democracy, and European Commissioner for Digital and Frontier Technologies in the von der Leyen II Commission since December 2024.

 A member of the center-right National Coalition Party, part of the European People's Party, she was a Member of the European Parliament (MEP) from 2014 to 2024.
 From 2007 to 2014 she sat in the Parliament of Finland, during which she held several ministerial portfolios across three successive cabinets, including Minister of Education, Minister of Public Administration and Local Government, and later Minister of Transport and Local Government.

 Early life

 Virkkunen was born on 4 June 1972 in Joutsa, Central Finland, as the eldest of five children.
 She grew up in Alavus, Southern Ostrobothnia, where her parents owned a restaurant and two bars.
 Early in life, she worked as a groom in Huittinen, and in Denmark with national-level horses.
 She studied at the University of Jyväskylä, earning a Master of Philosophy degree in 1999, specialising in journalism and communication, and later a Licentiate in Philosophy majoring in communication in 2007.
 During her studies she worked as a freelance journalist for Keskisuomalainen.

 After university, she worked as a communications planner and partner at Medita Communication until 2002, and a research fellow at the University of Jyväskylä from 2003 to 2006.

 Before entering national politics, Virkkunen was active in local government.
 She was elected to the Jyväskylä City Council in 1996, where she served until 2016, and held several positions within the National Coalition Party’s youth and regional organisations.